Prince Harry loses case over security arrangements in UK

 The Home Office told the High Court that the committee considered it was “not appropriate” for wealthy people to “buy” protective security, which might include armed officers, when it had decided that “the public interest does not warrant” someone receiving such protection on a publicly funded basis.

-The judge dismissed the legal arguments from Prince Harry’s team on all five grounds and refused permission permission to apply for judicial review of the 2021 and 2022 decisions.
+The judge dismissed the legal arguments from Prince Harry’s team on all five grounds and refused permission to apply for judicial review of the 2021 and 2022 decisions.

 Mr Justice Chamberlain ruled that Prince Harry’s offer to pay for police protection “potentially affected anyone who might seek to pay for protective security that had not otherwise been made available”.